acestream/ace-network-docs/docs/list-of-operations/buy-single-access.md

-# Buy Single Access
+# Buy One-time Access

-==TODO: english version==

-Купить разовый доступ к контенту в премиум пуле
+To buy one-time access to content in the premium pool

 Threshold: medium

-## Параметры
+## Parameters

-- `pool` - аккаунт премимум пула
+- `pool` - account of premium pool's owner
-- `broadcaster` - аккаунт бродкастера
+- `broadcaster` - broadcaster's account
-- `content id` - идентификатор контента
+- `content id` - content identifier
-- `content type` - тип контента (Live или VOD)
+- `content type` - type of content, Live or VOD

-Для покупки доступа в системном пуле в параметре `pool` нужно передать значение `system`
+To buy access in the system pool, you must set the value of  `pool` parameter to `system`